 A speculative story about a robot that escapes its human masters to roam the Pacific Ocean.

-Media: 1-channel video.
-3d Printed plastic, brass, stainless steel, acrylic, foam, electronic components
+Materials: 1-channel video & 3D Printed plastic, brass, stainless steel, acrylic, foam, electronic components.

 In Little Sunfish the artist has created a speculative story about an underwater robot that escapes its human masters to roam the Pacific Ocean.
 The film begins at the Fukushima Daiichi Nuclear Power plant where the robot is searching for radioactive debris after the nuclear accident triggered by flooding as a result of the 2011 Tohoku tsunami in Japan.
 The work is an imaginative leap from real life events, inspired by the ways that Tokyo Electric Power Company (TEPCO) have used robots to investigate damage inside the Fukushima Daiichi reactors.